 Ms. Cody served as an adjunct professor at Trinity Law School in Santa Ana, California, having taught the course The Right to Life and the Law.
 She also served as a Judge Pro Tem for the Sacramento Superior Court at the Carol Miller Justice Center.

-Dana Cody lives in the Jacksonville, Florida area with her husband, Doug, a PGA teaching professional.
-She has one son, Jeffrey Townsend, who serves in the United States Navy.
+Dana Cody lives in the Jacksonville, Florida and has one son, Jeffrey Townsend, who serves in the United States Navy.
 He resides in Florida with his wife Jennifer, and their children, Evan and Kiley.